A Cascade Dual-Decoder Model for Joint Entity and Relation Extraction: Proposed method

-where $\mathbf{p}_i^{se}$ \cite{DBLP:conf/ecai/0002ZSLWWL20} represents the vector of the relative distance between the $i$-th token and the nearest start position in front of the $i$-th token, and it can be obtained from a looking up table of position embedding.
+Here, $s^*$ is the nearest start position in front of the $i$-th token.
+If $s^*$ exists, $\mathbf{p}_i^{se}$ \cite{DBLP:conf/ecai/0002ZSLWWL20} denotes the vector of relative distance between the $i$-th token and the nearest start position in front of $s^*$.
+Otherwise, $\mathbf{p}_i^{se}$ is a constant $C$, normally set to the maximum sentence length \cite{DBLP:conf/ecai/0002ZSLWWL20}.